Religious Right: Hypocritical or Politically Motivated

 The regulation called for charities, hospitals and universities with religious affiliations, but NOT CHURCHES to provide birth control coverage to female employees, just like other providers do for the average female in the working force who purchases insurance.
 After much political pressure from these groups, the President compromised on the regulation and instead shifted the burden on to the insurance companies.
 Now, an employee can request it and it has to be provided "for free", although everyone knows that nothing in the world is free.
 Rates for everyone will have to go up to compensate for the costs.

 Virginia went one step further, trying to make it illegal to have an abortion and when that didn't pass, they decided to try to pass a law that would require a women to have a vaginal ultrasound before they could have one.
-These are they same individuals that complain about the airport security invading their privacy and yet they have no problem invading the privacy of a woman.
+These are they same individuals that complain about the airport security invading their privacy and yet they have no problem invading the womb of a woman.

 For the sake of argument, let us say that the Religious Right wins and all contraception and abortions are outlawed.
 Who will take all those unwanted children that are brought in to this world?
 Who will feed and clothe them?
 Who will care for them when they are sick and provide medical care for them?
 Who will put a roof over their heads?